-One of the things administrators look for during walk-throughs and observations is time on task.
-My daily agenda slides communicate exactly what students need to know about the activities they are doing, the materials and supplies they need, and learning objectives.
+One of the things administrators look for during walkthroughs and observations is time on task.
+My daily agenda slides communicate exactly what students need to know about the activities they are doing, the materials and supplies they need, and the learning objectives.
 Your administrator will definitely be impressed!

 3. Reduce and Eliminate Inappropriate Behavior

-I’m able to eliminate and reduce a lot of inappropriate behaviors in my classroom just simply by having the daily agenda projected.
+Daily agenda slides also help eliminate and reduce a lot of inappropriate behaviors in my classroom.
 There isn’t a lot of wiggle room for students to misbehave when they understand and practice the appropriate behaviors for morning and entry work.
 If they do misbehave, it’s a choice they’ve made because your directions and expectations are clearly posted.
-This makes following your discipline plan objective and easy to document.

 4. Build a Positive Learning Community

 In addition to having a well-run class, I’m able to build a successful community of learners with the help of my daily agenda slides.
 Kids love to be recognized and receive praise for a job well done.
 Your slides are the perfect place for announcing birthdays, sending best wishes to groups who are competing, or simply giving kudos for great work.
 Are you still looking for first-week activities to build classroom community?
 Download a back-to-school bundle of low-prep resources your students will love.

 I create a file for each year that includes all my daily slides, so I can go back and review a particular week, month, or grading period.
 I'm able to refer back to the slides and make any adjustments, changes, or additions to my curriculum.
 This is a huge time-saver!

 6. Manage Absent Work